You’re looking for fun facts about London to boost your wanderlust? Kudos to you!

-So if you are planning a visit to the Houses of Parlament, better leave your armor back in the hotel.
+So if you plan a visit to the Houses of Parlament, better leave your armor back in the hotel.

-You know the iconic London black cabs?
-It turns out becoming a driver to one of those is not an easy task at all.
+The next of our fun London facts is about the taxis.
+You know the iconic black cabs?
+It turns out becoming a driver of one of those is not an easy task at all.

 London has the oldest underground network in the world.
 Built in 1863, today the tube is used by 1.265 billion people every year.
 It’s ironic that more than half of the underground network runs above the ground.

-London has the highest Ferris wheel in Europe – The Eye of London.
-It 32 capsules can carry 800 people each rotation, which is comparable to 11 London red double-decker buses.
-If you are lucky to catch a clear day, you can see up to 40km from the top.
+ondon has the highest Ferris wheel in Europe – The London Eye.
+Its 32 capsules can carry 800 people each rotation, comparable to 11 London red double-decker buses.
+If you are lucky to catch a clear day, you can see up to 40 km from the top.

-Despite there only being 32 capsules, for superstitious reasons they are numbered 1 to 33, missing number 13.
+Despite London Eye’s having 32 capsules, for superstitious reasons, they are numbered 1 to 33, missing number 13.

-This fact about London is a cute one.
+This next fact is a cute one.
 In 1929, Peter Pan playwright and novelist JM Barrie was approached to take part in a Great Ormond Street Hospital committee to buy land for a badly needed new medical wing.

-He replied that on principle he never lent his name to appeals, but he would see what he can do.
-A few months afterward he donated Peter Pan’s copyrights to the hospital.
+He replied that, on principle, he never lent his name to appeals but would see what he can do.
+A few months afterward, he donated Peter Pan’s copyrights to the hospital.
 Earning millions of pounds since then, it’s safe to say this was one of the most generous gifts ever.

 See Also: Top 15 Historical Sites Around the World